 Most content about your business is generated by fans sharing photos, video and text updates about your products or service, regardless if this content is positive or negative.
 One way to take advantage of the positive user-generated content about your brand is by highlighting it in an engaging way on your website.

 Services like Olapic, Pixlee, Curalate, and others platforms allow businesses to highlight and moderate content from their customers, fans, and followers on their website through a hashtag or in relation to a specific product.
 Typically displayed in a feed of photos, these images can be highly curated and moderated by the business to show the best of the best fan generated content.
 Clothing retailer Black Milk Clothing uses this functionality at the bottom of all its product pages to tie user-generated photos to individual products.
-For instance, this Panther Maxi Dress on Black Milk’s website is associated with the #bmpanthermaxidress hashtag which then allows all photos tagged on Instagram, Facebook, and Twitter to appear under the dress if the photos from customers are tagged properly.
+For instance, this skater dress on Black Milk’s website is associated with the ##bmforfoxsakecsskaterdress hashtag which then allows all photos tagged on Instagram, Facebook, and Twitter to appear under the dress if the photos from customers are tagged properly.

 This functionality helps customers get a sense of the popularity of certain items, as well as see how these products can be styled and worn by a real person and not a model.
 Social media let’s you scale the imagery created about your business to other customers to further assist in the buying process and the growth of your company overtime.